Privacy Policy

 • Ask for your consent when we need it to contact you.

-Special category data and criminal offence data Categories of data defined as ‘special category’ or ‘sensitive’ by applicable laws, including personal data related to your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union members, genetic data, biometric data, health, sex life or sexual orientation.
-We may also process data about your criminal offence history.
+Special category data and criminal offence data Any categories of data you decide to provide to us, which are defined as ‘special category’ or ‘sensitive’ by applicable laws, including personal data related to your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union members, genetic data, biometric data, health, sex life or sexual orientation.
+In particular, we will process data about your criminal offence history and alleged criminal offences, data related to your health (such as disabilities and special health needs), biometric data (photos or videos of you) and racial or ethnic origin (how you identify your ethnicity).
+Verifying your identity when we need to.

-Understanding our community and the type of Members we work with, including about ethnicity, gender and health.
+Understanding our community and the types of Members we work with.

-Operating our business in a proper way, including corporate responsibility.
+Operating our business in a proper way, including managing our corporate social responsibility and risk.

 Fulfilling our contract with you.